n1mdacybersec/CTF-Write-Up-Collection/2023/AmateursCTF/Web/funny factorials/README.md

 Then, for the `/` route there's an `index` function that called `filter_path` when the user choose the theme for the website.
 By default the value of this theme is `theme=themes/theme1.css`.
 Because this value can be controlled by the user it might be the vulnerability for this chalenge.

 For retrieving the flag, we can bypass the `filter_path` function.
 As I said earlier, this function will remove `../` or `/` from the input.
 For example, if we enter `theme=/` as an input the result will be like this `theme=`.
 But, it doesn't mean that we cannot read the flag that are located in `/flag.txt`.
-If we enter something like `//` it will removed by the function, because it doesn't satisfy any conditions in the `filter_path` function.
+If we enter something like `//` it will not be removed by the function, because it doesn't satisfy any conditions in the `filter_path` function.
 To get the flag, enter this URL:

 ```